Installation

 Azure & Costs

-The aplication can be deployed in Azure, using the Azure Web App service or Azure Kubernetes Service (AKS).
+The application can be deployed in Azure, using the Azure Container Apps service or Azure Kubernetes Service (AKS).

-• The application connect to vcs via API and webhooks to get the data, all the data will be stored in the MongoDB database.
+• The application connects to VCS via API and webhooks to get the data, all the data will be stored in the MongoDB database.

 Persistence